… or why I’ve spent nearly 50 quid on it

 Please support our work by commenting here and on the Facebook page

-I am looking for more retro computers to repair so feel free to send me a machine that is totally dead.
+I am looking for more retro computers to repair so feel free to send me a machine that is dead.
 Moreover!
 Extreme cases are welcome 🙂